 Replacement and upgrades can be done quickly on time as the infrastructure is brought down in basic components.
 Companies and service providers running big data centers will benefit from this form of commoditized infrastructure in the future.

 There is another development which will help enterprises save their cost in the form of electricity bills.
-Low power ARM chips are being developed by HP, Dell, and others and will be a common hardware for private cloud providers in the future.
+Low power ARM chips are being developed by HP, Dell, and others and will be common hardware for private cloud providers in the future.

-You Will Have to Worry Less About Security Threats
+You’ll Have to Worry Less About Security Threats

 Security has been the number one barrier for organizations when it came to moving to the cloud.
 The problem was more significant for private cloud, as the whole infrastructure belonged to a single user.